waluskk/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 ![task 1](task1.png)

 **Explanation:**

-grep is used to find the string "/login" in the file wc -l is used to count the lines in the output of grep command
+<br>grep is used to find the string "/login" in the file
+<br>wc -l is used to count the lines in the output of grep command

 ---